HeRAMS-WHO/herams-i18n/docs/index.rst

 .. tip:: It is strongly recommended to either user FireFox or Chrome.

-2. In the lower half of the screen you should see an option to register as new user.
+2. In the lower half of the screen you should see an option to register as a new user.
 Enter your email address and click the |register-white| button.

 .. image:: media/img/HeRAMS_register.png
    :alt: HeRAMS Login